matm/jQuery-File-Upload-Wiki/jQuery-UI.md

-An older version of the plugin is available, which builds on [jQuery UI's theme framework](http://jqueryui.com/themeroller/) for it's look&feel.
+An older version of the plugin is available, which builds on [jQuery UI](http://jqueryui.com/).

 It is available via the [jquery-ui](https://github.com/blueimp/jQuery-File-Upload/tree/jquery-ui) branch and can be downloaded here: